 Oh, before I go…

-Along with lessons from Master Kenzō, #My3Words will guide my aim in 2023.
+Along with lessons from Master Kenzō, #My3Words will guide my aim this year.
 (Shout out to Claire Emerson, Founder of People Love Projects, for pointing out the latter!)

 I’ll share exactly what that means in the next Davis Daily entry